 Course Reactivation fee: $300

 Graduation fee: $150

-The Christendom Graduate School maintains a reasonable and modest tuition charge to ensure that its programs remain accessible to students who wish to attend.
-Consequently, Christendom College does not offer graduate students financial assistance in the form of scholarships, grants, or loans at this time.
-We also schedule our classes in the evenings to allow students to work full- or part-time during the day to finance their education.
-The Graduate School also offers students an interest-free tuition payment plan whereby students may pay off their tuition in installments throughout the semester.
-Many students find that their parishes or employers are willing to help fund their studies, and students are encouraged to contact their pastors, principals, or employers to see if such reimbursement is possible.
+The Christendom Graduate School of Theology maintains a reasonable and modest tuition charge to ensure that its programs remain accessible to students who wish to attend.
+Consequently, Christendom does not presently offer graduate students financial assistance in the form of scholarships, grants, or loans.
+We also schedule our classes in the evenings to allow students to work full-time or part-time during the day to finance their education.
+The Graduate School offers students a tuition payment plan whereby students may pay off their tuition by installments throughout the semester.
+Many students find that their parishes or employers are willing to help fund their studies, and students are encouraged to contact their pastors, principals, or employers to see if funding is possible.

-To preserve its academic freedom, Christendom College does not accept federal aid or any government funding; this means we do not participate in the Title IV Federal Student Financial Assistance Programs (federal student loan program).
-From its very beginning, Christendom College made a prudential decision never to accept federal funding; as the only accredited Catholic higher education institution that is not dependent on federal student aid, Christendom is uniquely free to teach the Catholic Faith without government interference.
-The College’s decision has proven prophetic given the federal government’s expanding use of funding conditions to promote policy preferences.
-For more information on why Christendom College rejects federal funding, please visit christendom.edu/support/the-freedom-fund.
+To preserve its academic freedom, Christendom Graduate School of Theology does not accept federal aid or any government funding; this means we do not participate in the Title IV Federal Student Financial Assistance Programs.
+From its very beginning, Christendom College made a prudential decision never to accept federal funding.
+As the only accredited Catholic higher education institution that is not dependent on federal student aid, Christendom is uniquely free to teach the Catholic Faith without interference.
+The prudence of this decision has been demonstrated by the federal government’s expanding use of funding conditions to promote policy preferences.

 Christendom graduate students may apply to private sources (such as banks) for student loans.
 These applications are handled directly by the student and are not processed by Christendom, although we are happy to provide documentation or information needed to verify enrollment.
 Two private lenders who often provide Christendom students with student loans are listed below: